browserengineering/book/book/animations.md

             composited_layer.raster()
 ```

-Inside `raster`, the browser needs to allocate a surface to raster the
+Inside `raster`, the composited layer needs to allocate a surface to raster
-composited layer into.
+itself into.
 To start, it'll need to know how big a surface
 to allocate.
 That's just the union of the bounding boxes of all of its
 paint commands.
 First add a `rect` field to display items: